What is a Bulging Disc?

 Bulging disc in your lumbar spine:

 - Muscle spasms and lower back pain may be evidence of a bulging disc in the lumbar (lower back) region.
 Because this area holds so much of the upper body’s weight, approximately 90% of all bulging discs occur in the lumbar spine.
-Sometimes this discomfort spreads to the buttocks, thighs and feet.
-When a bulging disc pressures the sciatic nerve, sciatica can result.
+Sometimes this discomfort spreads to the buttocks, thighs, and feet.
+When the disc pressures the sciatic nerve, sciatica can result.
 This condition usually manifests as pain that emanates down one leg, but not the other.

-Some of the causes of a Bulging disc can develop from are: Degenerative Disc Disease, General “Wear and Tear”, Injury or Trauma, Bad Posture, or Occupational Hazards.
+Some of the causes can develop from are Degenerative Disc Disease, General “Wear and Tear”, Injury or Trauma, Bad Posture, or Occupational Hazards.
 If you suspect you might be suffering, take action before the disc ruptures and causes further damage to the body.
-The first step toward treating a bulging disc is identifying what led it to originally.
+The first step towards treating a bulging disc is identifying what led it to originally.